The Dold-Kan Correspondence and Coalgebra Structures: A comparison of coalgebra categories

-This implies that the functor $R^{\mathrm{com}}$ is right adjoint to $\widetilde{N}$ for cofree coalgebras.
-Now we notice that the adjunction $(U_d,S_d)$ defines a monad $S_dU_d$ over the category \textbf{DGcoAlg}.
+This means that the functor $R$ is right adjoint to $\widetilde{N}$ for cofree coalgebras.
+We now notice that the adjunction $(U_d,S_d)$ defines a monad $S_dU_d$ on the category \textbf{DGcoAlg}.
 Thus, if $C$ is a differential graded coalgebra, it can be writtten as the equalizer of the diagram

-Since the functor $R^{\mathrm{com}}$ should be a right adjoint it has to preserve limits.
-Therefore defining $R^{\mathrm{com}}(C)$ as the equalizer of the maps $R^{\mathrm{com}}(d^0)$ and $R^{\mathrm{com}}(d^1)$ yields the desired right adjoint.
+Since the functor $R$ should be a right adjoint it has to preserve limits.
+Therefore, defining $R(C)$ as the equalizer of the maps $R(d^0)$ and $R(d^1)$ yields the desired right adjoint.

 Finally we observe that the cofibrations and acyclic cofibrations in \textbf{SVct} and \textbf{DGVct} match with those of their respective categories of comonoids \textbf{ScoAlg} and \textbf{DGcoAlg}.
 Since the functor $N$ is a left Quillen functor the identity $NU_s = U_d\widetilde N$ ensures that the functor $\widetilde N$ is a left Quillen functor. \end{proof}